Frequently Asked Questions

 How do your online courses differ from your classroom courses?

 Our online classes are taught by the same expert instructors, have the same quality content, and the same number of instructional hours as our classroom classes.
-However, our online classes are priced lower and are broken up into class sessions tha last just a few hours each day, spread over a few days in the same week or spread out over consecutive weeks.
+However, our online classes are more affordable and can be attended from any location.
 Online training is ideal for individuals and agencies with limited funds for training or travel and those that need to minimize staff time out of the office.

 What if my agency needs specialized training courses?